proalvo/timestamps/README.md

 - Download Node.js from https://nodejs.org/ and install it.
 - Download _timestamps-main.zip_ from Github (you find it under the _'Code'_-button) and extract files to your Documents directory.
 Just for simplicity, rename _timestamps-main_ directory to _timestamps_.
 - Open command prompt, input `cd timestamps` and start the application with command `node timestamps.js`

+To update fom older version to new, just delete old _timestamps_ installation (no need to delete node.js) and install again.
 ### Linux (e.g. Raspberry Pi)
 - Install Node.js.
 Get suitable version from https://github.com/nodesource/distributions (select LTS version)
 - Get timestamps app with